Central Valley Flood Protection Board

 Prior to her election to the State Assembly, Papan served as mayor and city councilmember for the City of San Mateo where she was a recognized regional leader championing investment in infrastructure, transit and climate adaptation among many policy pursuits.

-As a member of the State Assembly, Diane is focused on investing in strategies to address climate change and the related challenges of flooding, drought and wildfires as well as neighborhood safety, accessible, quality healthcare services, gun safety, affordable housing, and access to quality public schools.
+As a member of the State Assembly, Diane is focused on investing in strategies to address climate change and the related challenges of flooding, drought, and wildfires, as well as water quality, women’s health, accessible and quality healthcare services, gun safety, affordable housing, and access to quality public schools.

 Papan and her husband Dan are proud parents of a teenage daughter.